Yash4307/safeprompt-scanner/README.md

 Live Demo - https://safeprompt-scanner.onrender.com

+Screenshots of the project have been uploaded in screenshots folder

 Made as an Educational ProjectDemonstrating practical AI security, prompt injection defense, and safe LLM usage.
+If you have any suggestions feel free to suggest them.
+Thank you.